jf-horton/Chefsaid-Mobile-App/README.md

 1. As of right now, when you add ingredients to your kitchen stock or to a recipe, the recipe ingredients and the stock ingredients must be spelled the same, otherwise you won't be able to use the recipe.
 This could be solved by creating a drop-down menu where the user could choose which ingredients to add.
 Adding this feature would prevent the user from making typos.
+However, kivy doesn't support a dropdown widget, so it would have to be custom made.

 2. Obviously there are many units for ingredients.
 There are so many that, for the sake of simplicity, I decided not to have a feature specifying which units one must use for ingredients.
 I leave it up to the